Syntax

 Example 2:

-Run the following command to convert the Chinese strings to the corresponding pinyin strings and capitalize the first letter.
+Execute the following command to convert a Chinese string to its corresponding pinyin string with the first letter capitalized.

 +------------------------------+